|

 The Eighties saw the description of some new taxa, both at variety and species rank, and, by Anderson, a revision of the genus.
 In this revision the author included Hamatocactus setispinus in Thelocactus, basing his proposal on the similarities between many of the characters chosen to compare the species Thelocactus bicolor and Hamatocactus setispinus.
 This new delimitation of Thelocactus totally upset the limits of the genus: the two essential characters on which Britton and Rose had based the genus, i.e. the presence of tubercles, that gave the genus its name, and fruits dehiscent at the base, disappeared, since Hamatocactus setispinus has no tubercles and has fleshy, indehiscent fruits.

 Since Anderson's revision, more species have been described (Thelocactus garciae, Thelocactus multicephalus, Thelocactus flavus) and others have been segregated from the genus.
 Doweld, in 1998, has proposed the separation of Thelocactus conothelos and its varieties from Thelocactus and the inclusion of these taxa in a new genus, all based only on the differences in the micro-morphology of the seed cuticle, that in these species is smooth instead of finely granular.
-The most recent revision of the genus is by Mosco and Zanovello, whose study allowed them to state that Hamatocactus is not congeneric with Thelocactus, and to revise the taxonomic position of a few taxa.
+Later, the work by Mosco and Zanovello allowed them to state that Hamatocactus is not congeneric with Thelocactus, and to revise the taxonomic position of a few taxa.
 In the year 2000 a consistent number of new names has been added to the ones already known, due to the work of some Czechoslovakian authors who have taken the trouble to describe some mere local forms.

 The latest reference book to cacti for many years to come is The New Cactus Lexicon, published in 2006 and edited by D. Hunt, N. Taylor and G. Charles on behalf of the International Cactaceae Systematics Group (ICSG).
 The taxonomic treatment of Thelocactus is more on the conservative side, but there are some choices I do not agree with.
 The inclusion of Hamatocactus bicolor (syn.
 Hamatocactus setispinus) in Thelocactus has no grounds due to the relevant differences in body morphology (presence or absence of tubercles) as well as fruit and seed morphology.
 Thelocactus conothelos ssp. flavus is treated as a synonym of Thelocactus conothelos ssp. aurantiacus, but the two are considerably different for what concerns stem habit and spination.
 The fact is that T. conothelos ssp. flavus is distinct from any conothelos subspecies for its clustering stems and spination pattern, while T. conothelos ssp. aurantiacus is indistinguishable from the type species if not in flower.
 I really do not understand the rationale underlaying the synonymization of ssp. flavus and on the contrary the retention of, say, ssp. garciae, which is barely distinguishable from ssp. conothelos.
 A strong lumping approach was used with the rinconensis complex, where none subspecies was accepted, while for the bicolor complex a different approach was followed and all subspecies were considered "good".
 This is unintelligible, as to me a T. rinconensis ssp. nidulans is far more distinct from a T. rinconensis than a T. bicolor ssp. bolaensis from a T. bicolor is.
 The lumping approach did not affect T. hexaedrophorus ssp. lloydii, which is described as having 1-3 central spines and on this basis distinguished from ssp. hexaedrophorus.
 Interestingly, the original description does not mention the presence of central spines, so where they have found them is a mystery.
 To conclude the overall taxonomic treatment is incongruent, with some species that were treated in a more conservative way than others were.
 There is still an error to be pointed out.
 Thelocactus seeds have a flat or convex relief, but never concave or par-concave as stated in the genus description.